cboulanger/zotero-sync-bookends/README.md

 The library allows, among other things, to use Bookends super-fast search to do a cross-library lookup of reference items, which is not possible with Zotero currently.

-See [the test script](test.ts) for an example on how to integrate the library in your project.

 ## Issues
  - Access to Bookends via OSA/JXA is slow.
 It can take a couple of hours to synchronize large libraries.